Morrisma14/liri-node-app/README.md

     * Rotten Tomatoes Rating.
     * Rotten Tomatoes URL.

-  * Or if no movie is passed through, it will default to "Mr. Nobody"
+  * If no movie is passed through, it will default to "Mr. Nobody"

 ## Tech used
 - Node.js